Cerebral atrophy

 Cerebral atrophy is a common feature of many of the diseases that affect the brain.
 Atrophy of any tissue means a decrement in the size of the cell, which can be due to progressive loss of cytoplasmic proteins.
 In brain tissue, atrophy describes a loss of neurons and the connections between them.
 Brain atrophy can be classified into two main categories: generalized and focal atrophy.
 Generalized atrophy occurs across the entire brain whereas focal atrophy affects cells in a specific location.
 If the cerebral hemispheres (the two lobes of the brain that form the cerebrum) are affected, conscious thought and voluntary processes may be impaired.

 Some degree of cerebral shrinkage occurs naturally with the dynamic process of aging.
 Structural changes continue during adulthood as brain shrinkage commences after the age of 35, at a rate of 0.2% per year.
 The rate of decline is accelerated when individuals reach 70 years old.
 By the age of 90, the human brain will have experienced a 15% loss of its initial peak weight.
 Besides brain atrophy, aging has also been associated with cerebral microbleeds.

-Symptoms
+Causes

+Cerebral atrophy is not a disease, but rather a sign of one or more disease or biological processes.
 Many diseases that cause cerebral atrophy are associated with dementia, seizures, and a group of language disorders called the aphasias.
 Dementia is characterized by a progressive impairment of memory and intellectual function that is severe enough to interfere with social and work skills.
 Memory, orientation, abstraction, ability to learn, visual-spatial perception, and higher executive functions such as planning, organizing and sequencing may also be impaired.
 Seizures can take different forms, appearing as disorientation, strange repetitive movements, loss of consciousness, or convulsions.
 Aphasias are a group of disorders characterized by disturbances in speaking and understanding language.
 Receptive aphasia causes impaired comprehension.
 Expressive aphasia is reflected in odd choices of words, the use of partial phrases, disjointed clauses, and incomplete sentences.

-Causes

 The pattern and rate of progression of cerebral atrophy depends on the disease involved.